BenjaminShinar/udemy_docker_kubernetes_practical_guide/lectures/03-practical.md

 2. Backend - nodeJS rest API.
 3. Front - react single page application.

-the code is in the "multi-01-starting-setup" folder. we can go over the code and try to understand it on our own, but this isn't required.
+the code is in the "multi-app" folder. we can go over the code and try to understand it on our own, but this isn't required.

 we want the dockerize-d database to persist, and for the logs folder to be persistent. we also want changes to the source code to be reflected live, both for the backend and the frontend.